cjohansen/portfolio/README.md

   [:button.button (:text data)])

 (defscene reusable-fn
-  :param {:text "Click the button!"}
+  :params {:text "Click the button!"}
   render-button)
 ```

-By using `:param` and either a function body or an existing function, you allow
+By using `:params` and either a function body or an existing function, you allow
-Portfolio to know about the component's arguments.
+Portfolio to know about the scene's component data.
 This enables you to use
 `tap>` and Portfolio's UI to interact with your component, or bind the scene to
 an atom for stateful scenes.
 It also enables you to inspect portfolio's layout
 options (background, viewport size, etc) to render the component.